 If you’re a new employer in North Carolina, you’ll need to become accustomed to frequent tax and wage filings.
 Your first stop should be the state’s Department of Revenue Withholding Tax Forms and Instructions database, which includes links to forms, brief descriptions, and electronic options of every form you might need to complete.
 This will provide the essential rundown of North Carolina business resources and employer forms.
 This will include what you may need to fill out the form, grouped helpfully by filing frequency, as well as how to complete each form.

 While all North Carolina business owners will need to do some type of quarterly, monthly, or semiweekly withholding filing, there are a few outlier employer forms that serve extremely specific purposes.
 Below, we have briefly summarized the purpose of each resource and provided a few pieces of advice.
+As always, use the following links or the navigation to find our Payroll Software and 1099 Software.

 The NC-30 is the Income Tax Withholding Tables & Instructions for Employers.
 This is an important North Carolina business resource, as the provided information includes changes to withholding taxes, supplemental wages, payroll periods, and filing processes.
 This is also a great place to find most tax and wage related information for the state, such as who qualifies as an employer, who qualifies as employees, and how to withhold funds like pensions, annuities, and deferred compensation.
 When this updated form is released, be sure to bookmark it in your Internet browser for easy access.